karlkfi/kpt-config-sync/docs/git_overview.md

     This topic is discussed in depth in the [namespaces user guide](git_namespaces.md)

+##### system directory

+1. The system directory must only contain the nomos.dev objects Nomos and Sync, and an optional ConfigMap (core v1) that contains the reserved namespace mapping.

+##### File Naming

 There are no requirements on file names or how many resources are packed in a file.
 Any other file not explicitly mentioned above is ignored by GKE Policy Management in this release (e.g. OWNERS files).

-When a valid tree is committed to Git and synced, GKE Policy Management controllers automatically create namespaces and corresponding policy resources to enforce hierarchical policy.
+When a valid namespace hierarchy is committed to Git and synced, GKE Policy Management controllers automatically create namespaces and corresponding policy resources to enforce hierarchical policy.
 In this example, GKE Policy Management automatically creates `shipping-dev`, `shipping-staging`, and `shipping-prod` namespaces.
 We discuss specific policy types and their enforcement in later sections.